 Macalester College is fortunate to be able to provide limited psychiatric services at no charge to currently enrolled students.
-Our psychiatric consultant is Dr. Henry Emmons, a psychiatrist who practices in the Twin Cities area.
-Before meeting with Dr. Emmons, students must first meet with one of our counselors who can then offer the necessary referral.
+Our psychiatric consultant is Dr. Rich Levine, a psychiatrist who practices in the Twin Cities area.
+Before meeting with Dr. Levine, students must first meet with one of our counselors who can then offer the necessary referral.

 How can I use this service?